David Villar Player Props: Giants vs. Mets

 David Villar At The Plate

-- Villar is batting .179 with three doubles, three home runs and six walks.
+- Villar is hitting .172 with three doubles, three home runs and seven walks.

-- In 17 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 18 games played this season, and in 4.5% of his plate appearances.

-- Villar has an RBI in three of 17 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 16.7% of his games this year, Villar has picked up at least one RBI.
+In three of those games (16.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.